citp/privacy-policy-historical/p/pr/pro/programmingbulls.com.md

-> *The following text is extracted and transformed from the programmingbulls.com privacy policy that was archived on 2011-09-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110902053535id_/http%3A//www.programmingbulls.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the programmingbulls.com privacy policy that was archived on 2012-05-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120503222128id_/http%3A//www.programmingbulls.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy

-This _Comment_ will be submitted for moderation and will not be accessible to other users until it has been approved.